5% discount for members of British Columbia sheep organizations continues for 2026!

 Thank you.

-Minimum fee for up to 10 sheep - $120
+Minimum fee for up to ten sheep - $120

-$12 per sheep over 10
+$12 per sheep over ten

-No setup or travel fee
+no setup or travel fees

 Contact me for a quote